Summit County Resource Allocation Park (SCRAP)

 The SCRAP is the home of the Materials Recovery Facility (MRF) where all recyclables collected in the county get organized, baled, and shipped.
 It is also home to the landfill and the High Country Compost facility.

-All recyclables collected at the Summit County drop sites or picked up by local recycling companies are taken to the MRF.
+All recyclables collected at the free Summit County recycling centers or picked up by local recycling companies are taken to the Materials Recovery Facility (MRF), located at the SCRAP.
 Recyclables are then sorted and baled for shipment.
-To read more about the entire process, including the differences between single stream and the drop-off centers, check out this Ask Eartha article, “What happens to my recycling”.
-Remember, as a recycler, you ensure the efficiency and effectiveness of the process when you rinse your items and recycle only what’s accepted locally.
+By following local recycling guidelines, you ensure the efficiency and cost effectiveness of the process.

 High Country Compost

-The High Country Compost Facility is where food scraps from homes, schools, and businesses are transported and transformed into Grade A, high-nutrient High County Compost.
+The High Country Compost facility is where food scraps from homes, schools, and businesses are transported and transformed into High County Compost.
 This compost (perfect for boosting your garden, house plants, or yard) is available to purchase.
-Click here for more information about purchasing local compost.